Circulations in the global South: Ethnographic explorations of globalized exchanges

 ** New Dates **

-10 November : deadline for online submission of full papers
+15 November 2021: deadline for submission of papers

 Ayimpam Sylvie, Aix-Marseille Université, France